LynarisCat/ShrimpEncoding/README.md

 - [x] add identifier for tab which the user is currently in
 - [x] add notes about codings (morse only english letters + numbers)
 - [x] style choosing text
+- [ ] fix en-shrim text to also say de-shrimp
+- [ ] display qrcode in full in 16:9